-

 Abigail Malmgreen

-1909-2009 1926 Graduate of Barringer High.
-Worked at Bamberger’s Department Store and then for the Newark Welfare Department.
-Lifelong political activist.
-Member of the United Nations Association, Americans for Democratic Action, the NAACP, the Congress of Racial Equality, the Givat Haviva Educational Association and the National Committee for a Sane Nuclear Policy (now New Jersey…
+1909-2009 Abigail Malmgreen was a lifelong political activist, who lived to 100.
+Abigail was a member of the United Nations Association, Americans for Democratic Action, the NAACP, the Congress of Racial Equality, the Givat Haviva Educational Association and the National Committee for a Sane Nuclear Policy (now New Jersey Peace Action) and was an organizer…

 -